What You’ll Read In This 3-Part Article

 Lastly, and most importantly, they undulate their training programme to ensure each individual system (such as individual muscle groups, cardiovascular) gets time to recover between bouts of training by changing focus, type and intensity of training/drill.

 Lets take an extreme to make the point.
 Do you think if a long distance runner ran a couple of marathons every day for a year that they would be improving or decreasing their performance and wellness?
 What do you think is happening to their muscles, bones and joints?
 Whilst they would be adapted, that level of sustained stressor without adequate recovery would beat them into the ground, and the symptoms would show themselves both physically and mentally.

 To Move Forward, You Must Be Strategic With Training

 So, if your goal when doing exercising and/or training is to adapt and improve, whether it be faster, greater endurance, longer performance, bigger muscles, continue to lose body fat, more explosive or greater functional skill, then you need to respect the GAS Stress Response and something called Supercompensation.

-Continue Reading 👉 PART 3 of Chronic Exercise & Life Fatigue – Are You GAS’d Out, Not Making Progress Or Stressed?
+CONTINUE READING 👉 PART 3 of Chronic Exercise & Life Fatigue – Are You GAS’d Out, Not Making Progress Or Stressed?

-Go back to the First Article 👈 PART 1 of Chronic Exercise & Life Fatigue – Are You GAS’d Out, Not Making Progress Or Stressed?
+GO BACK TO PART 1 👈 PART 1 of Chronic Exercise & Life Fatigue – Are You GAS’d Out, Not Making Progress Or Stressed?

 Follow this and other topic areas in our longer-form Articles series as they unfold.
 Comment if you have questions or ideas.